ahmedsalah674/crm_project_researsh/README.md

 - php artisan key:generate

-now you need to open phpmyadmin and create a new database and name it ('crm')
+Now you need to open phpmyadmin and create a new database and name it ('crm_project')

 - php artisan migrate